How I finally got rid of

 supplement.
 The Dosing Guide is on the label below.
 I am 190 lbs and

-I only take one a day (I don't take any on days that I expect to have a big
+I only take a half dose.
+(I don't take any on days that I expect to have a big

-cardio exercise day such as playing volleyball).
-I experimented and only
+cardio exercise day such as playing sand doubles volleyball because I will

 take what I feel my body needs.